newchuyalong/libgdx-learning/Scene2d.ui.md

 ### <a id="ButtonGroup"></a>ButtonGroup ###

 ButtonGroup is not an actor and has no visuals.
-Buttons are added to it and it enforce a minimum and maximum number of checked buttons.
+Buttons are added to it and it enforces a minimum and maximum number of checked buttons.
 This allows for buttons (button, text button, checkbox, etc) to be used as "radio" buttons.

 ### <a id="TextField"></a>TextField ###